Successive Point-of-Interest Recommendation with Local Differential Privacy: Proposed Method

-Algorithm \ref{alg1} shows the detailed building process of POI-POI matrix.
-Here, the recommendation server receives a binary bit value for each element of POI-POI matrix, where each bit represents whether a user's sampled transition pattern corresponds to the specific POI-POI relationship.
-Since directly sending the original bit value can arise the location privacy breach \cite{b20}, each user perturbs the value using optimized randomized response \cite{b15}.
-After that, the server aggregates the perturbed bit values and estimates the frequency of each transition pattern.
-Consequently, we set the elements in POI-POI matrix to estimated frequencies, which reflect the global preference transitions.
+Algorithm \ref{alg2} shows the detailed transition pattern perturbation process.
+In our framework, each user first generates a binary bit string of length $n^{2}$, where each bit represents whether the sampled transition pattern corresponds to the specific POI-POI combination.
+As directly sending the original bit value can cause a location privacy breach, each user perturbs the bit value using the ORR mechanism (Algorithm \ref{alg1}).
+Here, ORR is invoked $n^{2}$ times to collect the support of each transition pattern from all users.